benthecoder/blog/posts/stroop.md

 > In psychology, the Stroop effect is the delay in reaction time between congruent and incongruent stimuli.

-It is my turn to play the piano for the church worship session this Sunday.

-Today was the practice session, and in one of the songs, the lead singer requested a key change.
+I had a practice session today for Sunday's praise and worship, and in one of the songs, the lead singer requested a key change.

+Key changes mess up my flow, because I memorize a certain routine to minimize mistakes while playing.

-It was just a key change down one step, from C to B-flat, so I could still manage.
+It was just a simple one-step key change, from C to B-flat, so I could still manage.

 I was looking at every chord in the old key on my printed sheet music, and then translating it to the new key in real time.

-But at some point my visual stimuli of seeing the C chord would win over, and cause me to hit the wrong chords.
+But at one point, my visual stimuli of seeing the C chord won over my brain's background process that was telling me to play B-fat, causing me to hit the wrong chords.

-I thought about why that happened and realized I was experiencing the [stroop effect](https://en.wikipedia.org/wiki/Stroop_effect?useskin=vector#In_popular_culture).
+I thought about why that happens and it turns out I was experiencing the [stroop effect](https://en.wikipedia.org/wiki/Stroop_effect).

-You've probably experienced this effect yourself in brain teasers.
+You've probably experienced this effect yourself in a certain brain teaser.

 Known as the Stroop test, you're given a list of words that are printed in a different color than the meaning of the word.
 And your task is to name the color of the word, not the word itself, as fast as you can.